Blogs

 For several years now, a regional confrontation has been consolidating that also involves the major powers.
 This struggle transcends the borders of the Middle East, similar to the status unleashed during the Cold War.
 Its main agents are the proxy armies, which promote struggles through non-state actors and unconventional warfare methods, constantly destabilizing relations between states, as well as within states themselves.

 From 2015 until now, Yemen's hushed civil war is being fought.
 At stake are strategic issues such as the control of the Mandeb Strait.
 Behind this terrible war against the Houthis(proxies), there is a latent fear that the latter will take control of access to the Red Sea.
-In this sea and near the strait is Djibouti, where the great powers have installed instructions military for better control over the area.
+In this sea and near the strait is Djibouti, where the great powers have installed military instructions for better control over the area.

 The most affected power is Iran, which sees its Economics weakened by constant economic sanctions.
 The status affects a population oppressed both by the government itself and by international pressure.
 The government itself ends up misinforming the society, causing a great distrust towards the authorities.
 This generates a growing political instability, which manifests itself in frequent protests.

-The regime has publicized these demonstrations as protests against US actions, such as the assassination of General Soleimani, without mentioning that many of these revolts are due to the great dissatisfaction of the civilian population with the serious measures taken by Ayatollah Khamenei, more focused on seeking hegemony in the area than on solving internal problems.
+The regime has publicized these demonstrations as protests against US actions, such as the assassination of General Soleimani, without mentioning that many of these revolts are due to the great dissatisfaction of the civilian population with the serious measures taken by Ayatollah Khamenei, who is more focused on seeking hegemony in the area than on solving internal problems.

 Thus, it is often difficult to realize the implication of these confrontations for the majority of the world.
 Indeed, the use of proxy armies should not distract us from the fact of the real involvement of the major powers of the West and the East (in true Cold War fashion).
-Nor should the alleged motives for keeping these fronts open distract us from the true incidence of what is really at stake: nothing more and nothing less than the global Economics .
+Nor should the alleged motives for keeping these fronts open distract us from the true incidence of what is really at stake: nothing less than global Economics .

-[1] The new map of the global oil and gas giants, David Page, Expansion.com, June 26, 2013. available at.
+[1] The new map of the global oil and gas giants, David Page, Expansión.com, June 26, 2013. available at

 [4] The Tobacco Boycott was the first movement against a concrete action of the State, it was not a revolution in the strict sense of the word, but a strong nationalism was rooted in it.
 It was due to the tobacco monopoly law granted to the British in 1890.
 More information in: "El veto al tabaco", Joaquín Rodríguez Vargas, Professor at the Complutense University of Madrid.